 Being well prepared for class is a prerequisite for high quality involvement, which in turn better enables you to maximize your learning.
 Hence, it is virtually important and it is also your responsibility that you always have read in advance the materials that will be covered during the class.
 Your level of preparation for this class will determine your success.
 Please come to class prepared.
 Please inform TA the number of times you provide your opinions in the end of each lecture.
+I expect each of you will provide your quality opinion at least once during a week.
+You will receive the full grade for participation.

-Note: THE MA OFFICE WILL RANDOMLY CHECK YOUR ATTENDANCE.
+\Note: THE MA OFFICE WILL RANDOMLY CHECK YOUR ATTENDANCE.

-Students with the University approved excuse (e.g., valid medical proof) will have his or her absence excused for that day.
+\Students with the University approved excuse (e.g., valid medical proof) will have his or her absence excused for that day.
 Besides, it is the responsibility of the absentees to consult their peers about what were covered in the class.

 II.
-In-Class Group Case Analyses: Written Reports (30%)
+In-Class Group Case Analyses: Written Reports (25%)

-Group members: Group members (4-6 members) will be assigned at least one week before each group case discussion.
-TA will send you the seating chart indicating groups through emails/wechats one week before each group case discussion.
+Group members: Group members (4-5 members) will be assigned at least one week before each group case discussion.
+TA will send you group information through emails/DingTalk one week before each group case discussion.
+TA will also send you the seating chart when we are back to classrooms.

 To ensure students to experience sufficient interactions with each other and to experience group dynamics, group members will be different across six group case discussion.
+For example, you will form the first group between Lecture 1 and the end of case 1; and form the second group between the end of case 1 and the end of case 2, etc.